aws-samples/eks-workshop/content/intermediate/265_spinnaker_eks/configure_artifact.md

 [Clouddriver](https://github.com/spinnaker/clouddriver) can be configured to poll the ECR registries.
 When that is the case, igor can then create a poller that will list the registries indexed by clouddriver, check each one for new images and submit events to echo (hence allowing Docker triggers)

-Open the `SpinnakerService` manifest located at deploy/spinnaker/basic/spinnakerservice.yml, then add the below section under `spec.spinnakerConfig.profiles`.
+Open the `SpinnakerService` manifest located under `deploy/spinnaker/basic/spinnakerservice.yml`, then add the below section to `spec.spinnakerConfig.profiles`.

 {{< output >}}
       igor: